Seahawks coaching staff joined by three coaches from NFL fellowship program

 Among them is the first woman to have ever worked with the Seahawks as part of the program — Amanda Ruller.
 Also working with the Seahawks during OTAs and minicamp as part of the program are Akeem Dent and Jonathan Saxon.

 Ruller is the running backs and special teams coach at McMaster University in Ontario, Canada, as well as the running backs and special teams coach at Team Ontario, a U18 women’s tackle football team.
-Ruller, who also played running back in the Legends Football League for Los Angeles and Atlanta and has been a competitive weight lifter holding the Saskatchewan provincial clean and jerk record at 215 pounds, will assist with Seattle’s running backs for the rest of the offseason program.
+Ruller, who also played running back in the Legends Football League for Los Angeles and Atlanta and has been a competitive weightlifter holding the Saskatchewan provincial clean and jerk record at 215 pounds, will assist with Seattle’s running backs for the rest of the offseason program.

 Dent, who was a third-round pick of the Falcons in 2011 and made 32 NFL starts with Atlanta and Houston from 2011-16, is working as a special teams assistant.